Monday, December 19, 2011

 • Royal Kona - this is the hotel where we've stayed during every visit to the Kona side of the island.
 It's not a high end spot, but the staff have always been great, the hotel includes a full bar and a great restaurant right on the water, and it's right on the end of the main drag of Kona - making it easy to walk to shops, restaurants, etc.

 • Hilton Waikaloa Village - though we've never stayed there ourselves, some of our family stayed here after our wedding, and had a blast.
 It's an all inclusive resort that's a short drive to Kona, but our family found they never really felt like leaving - since the grounds have everything from restaurants & bars to a ocean-fed lagoon for swimming with turtles, and even dolphins!
 The place is so enormous, there's a train to take you from one end to the other.
-It's not cheap, and not what we'd call an 'authentic' Hawaiian feel, but if you've got kids or are looking for a pampered experience in a beautiful setting, it's worth considering.
+It's not cheap and a you can't walk to downtown Kailua-Kona, but if you've got kids or are looking for a pampered experience in a beautiful setting, it's worth considering.

 • Hilo Hawaiian Hotel - though we haven't stayed at any others, we're told this is the nicest hotel in Hilo, located right along Banyan Drive.